Try this healthy twist on classic Deviled Eggs with colorful vegetable purees in the mix Veggie Deviled Eggs boost flavor, nutrition and color!

-You can also turn this recipe into a nutritious sandwich filling by chopping the hard-cooked eggs and stirring in the rest of the ingredients.
-Spread the egg salad onto whole grain bread or serve with crackers for a yummy meal for the whole family.
+You can turn this recipe into a nutritious sandwich filling or a spread for crackers by chopping the hard-cooked eggs and stirring in the rest of the ingredients.
+If you have leftover and they look “blah” the day after the party, give this egg salad version a try!

 - 8 large eggs